remaro-network/blog-posts/ESR#1.md

 ## MC-Dropout for epistemic uncertainty prediction

-MC-Dropout is a widely used method due its easy implementation in models that contain dropout layers.
-In the next paragraphs we will give more explanation on how it works and how it can be implemented.
+MC-Dropout is a widely used method due to its easy implementation in models that contain dropout layers.
+In the following paragraphs, we will explain how it works and how it can be implemented.

-Usually, dropout layers are used for preventing overfitting during training.
-Nevertheless, if this layers are allowed during inference, the uncertainty of the predictions can be assessed.
-Because the dropout layers randomly drops neuros of the model under a certain probability, each time that **the same input** is forward passed through the model a possibly different result is obtained.
-If the model is well trained and has enough knowledge about the input pattern, the outputs are going to be equal or numerically very close to each other.
-In case the model does not have enough knowledge about the input pattern, the outputs of each forward pass of the same input are going to result in very different outputs.
+Usually, dropout layers are used to prevent overfitting during training.
+However, if these layers are allowed during inference, the uncertainty of the predictions can be assessed.
+Because the dropout layers randomly drop out neurons in the model with a certain probability, each time **the same input** is forward passed through the model, a potentially different result is obtained.
+If the model is well-trained and has enough knowledge about the input pattern, the outputs will be equal or numerically very close to each other.
+If the model does not have enough knowledge about the input pattern, the outputs of each forward pass of the same input will result in very different outputs.

-For calculating the uncertainty, the following steps are performed:
+To calculate the uncertainty, the following steps are performed:
 1. Allow the dropout layers;
-2. Fowardpass the same input many times (_T_ times) through the deep learning model;
+2. Foward pass the same input many times (_T_ times) through the deep learning model;

 <img src="https://github.com/remaro-network/blog-posts/assets/58445878/210b0370-e2b9-4c97-b2e3-8150af5232ed" alt="t1"  height="200"><br><br>